 Heretofore, infrared imaging, sometimes referred to as thermal imaging, has been utilized for non-destructive testing of materials such as printed circuit boards and turbine blades.
-Application of infrared imaging in medical diagnosis has 30 been limited largely because of inadequate equipment and lack of a general theory relating to the radiation of infrared energy by living animals to the underlying physiological processes responsible for such radiation.
+Application of infrared imaging in medical diagnosis has been limited largely because of inadequate equipment and lack of a general theory relating to the radiation of infrared energy by living animals to the underlying physiological processes responsible for such radiation.

-Early use of infrared imaging depended upon detectors that 35 lacked sufficient resolution to be of sufficient and reliable value for medical diagnosis.
-Notwithstanding improvements in infrared detector technology, the use of infrared imaging cameras to detect fine variations in the surface temperature of a body does not produce data having sufficient information 40 for effective medical diagnosis.
+Early use of infrared imaging depended upon detectors that lacked sufficient resolution to be of sufficient and reliable value for medical diagnosis.
+Notwithstanding improvements in infrared detector technology, the use of infrared imaging cameras to detect fine variations in the surface temperature of a body does not produce data having sufficient information for effective medical diagnosis.

-It would, therefore, be desirable to provide an infrared imaging system and a method of using such an infrared imaging system to detect changes in the character of infrared radiation emitted from a body subject to thermal stress, and to obtain diagnostic information about the physiological function of the body from the response of such body to thermal stress.
-It would also be desirable to provide an infrared imaging system which can stereoscopically observe and analyze infrared radiation emanating from a body.
+It is, therefore, an object of the present invention to provide an infrared imaging system and a method of using such an infrared imaging system to detect changes in the character of infrared radiation emitted from a body subject to thermal stress, and to obtain diagnostic information about the physiological function of the body from the response of such body to thermal stress.
+It is an object of the present invention to provide an infrared imaging system which can stereoscopically observe and analyze infrared radiation emanating from a body.
+Still other objects of the present invention will become apparent to those of ordinary skill in the art upon reading and understanding the following detailed description.